 At each of the LCAP educational partner engagement meetings, along with the surveys and informal conversations, input was gathered regarding the Goals, Actions, and LCAP metrics data including desired outcomes.
-Based on discussions and written input from the meetings and surveys, educational partners (parents, students, and staff) shared that there was very little that needed to change.
+Based on discussions and written input from surveys, educational partners (parents, students, and staff) shared that there was very little that needed to change.
 There were three pieces of input that were consistently addressed by educational partners, however.
-The first was how grateful they were to have in-person instruction for as much of the year as we were able.
+The first was how grateful they were to continue to have in-person instruction without a vaccination requirement.
 They felt that the interaction with teachers and peers was far more important than the content, but that it also helped with learning the content.
 The second was a concern over different aspects of the curriculum, specifically related to continuity from year to year.
 As a result, an action has been added to update the school curriculum in such a way as to guarantee that the material is not only aligned to content standards, but is also engaging and supported by the teacher.
-The third was that they would like us to focus our limited time and spending potential on improving the existing program rather than on seeking out new facilities at this time, although they would still like it to be a consideration for the future.
+The third was that they would like us to focus our limited time and spending potential on improving the existing program rather than on seeking out new facilities at this time, although they would still like it to be a consideration for the future and so Hume Lake Charter School continues to engage in conversations with Hume Lake Christian Camps on this front.
+No new reflections, comments, or recommendations were made at the public hearing on June 19, 2023.